harleydutton/tabula-rasa/section-mush/Wealth 1.md

 Wealth scaling is a [[problems]] previously it was 1cp -> 1 wealth though I think I might want change that to geometric or exponential scaling.

 ## Currency
-Currency is a generic name for whatever the money in the [[Setting 1]] is called.
+Currency is a generic name for whatever the money in the [[Setting]] is called.
 That said, it will  always spend the same and one unit of currency can pay for one "cheap" item.

 [[problems]] where should I talk about boons?